 While earning a master’s degree in computer science at USF, Tian Rong Liew had an idea to build a network for coders — software engineers, data scientists, developers, data analysts — to connect, share their knowledge, and find jobs.

-But Showwcase, the startup Liew founded before graduation, goes a step further.
+But Showcase, the startup Liew founded before graduation, goes a step further.
 It enables coders and tech workers to earn money from the content they produce, via subscriptions.
 Content might range from teaching algorithms to sharing engineering decisions for creating a startup.
-Showwcase sets up coders to monetize their work by putting it behind a paywall, Liew says.
+Showcase sets up coders to monetize their work by putting it behind a paywall, Liew says.

 Instructor Jon Rahoi ’96 supported Liew’s idea.
 “He’s been a fantastic mentor throughout this process,” says Liew.
 “He said, ‘Despite millions of people joining the tech industry every year, there isn’t a network built for people who code.
 This is a real problem.
 You should pursue it.’”